 Recently, Pennsylvania Department of Environmental Protection finalized drinking water standards for PFOA and PFOS.
 On January 14, 2023, changes to PA Code 25, Chapter 109 were published in the Pennsylvania Bulletin establishing MCLs and monitoring requirements for PFAS.
 The regulation sets a maximum contaminant level of 14 ppt for PFOA, and 18 ppt for PFOS.
-Initial required monitoring will begin in January 2024.
+Initial required monitoring will begin in January 2024 for large systems and January 2025 for small systems.
+Based on size the All Seasons System will begin monitoring in January 2025.

-While the regulation does not require monitoring to begin until January 1, 2024, our past sampling has shown that treatment will not be necessary to meet these standards.
+While the regulation does not require monitoring to begin until January 1, 2025, our past sampling has shown that treatment will not be necessary to meet these standards.
 However, as required by PA DEP, we will complete the required monitoring called for by the regulation.